Apple iPhone SE (3rd Gen) vs Motorola Moto G Power 5G (2024)

 Which one is better?

-Grab the Apple iPhone SE (3rd Gen) if you want the classic iOS experience and 4K video recording - it's perfect for photography lovers.
+Grab the Apple iPhone SE (3rd Gen) if you want a compact iPhone experience and flagship-level performance.

 Who should buy each?